InCoder: A Generative Model for Code Infilling and Synthesis: Related Work

 \paragraph{Machine Learning for Program Synthesis} Program synthesis approaches directly generate programs from a specification of functionality~\citep{gulwani2017synthesis}.
-Such models work by taking \eg input-output examples~\cite{Balog2017DeepCoderLT,gulwani2011automating,chen2021spreadsheetcoder,bavishi2019autopandas}, partial implementations~\cite{solar2006combinatorial}, or natural language descriptions~\cite{zelle1996learning,Yu2018SpiderAL,yin2018learning, kulal2019spoc,chen2021evaluating} of the desired program as input.
-Our InCoder model differs from this past work as it can both synthesize and infill arbitrary spans of code, conditioning on natural language as well as partial implementations.
+Such models work by taking \eg input-output examples~\citep{Balog2017DeepCoderLT,gulwani2011automating,chen2021spreadsheetcoder,bavishi2019autopandas}, partial implementations~\citep{solar2006combinatorial}, or natural language descriptions~\citep{zelle1996learning,Yu2018SpiderAL,yin2018learning, kulal2019spoc,chen2021evaluating} of the desired program as input.
+Our InCoder model differs from this past work as it can both synthesize and infill arbitrary spans of code, conditioning on natural language and partial implementations.